ranfysvalle02/different-memory/README.md

 Before a support agent picks up the phone or an AI agent starts a chat, the layer injects a "State of the Union" summary.

 * *Instead of:* "How can I help you?"
-* *The Agent knows:* "I see we fixed that billing issue from last Tuesday, are you calling about the integration step we discussed?"
+* *The Agent knows:* "I see we fixed that billing issue from last Tuesday.
+Are you calling about the integration step we discussed?"

 #### C. The Contradiction Detector

-The layer compares new claims against historical facts.
+The layer compares new claims against historical facts stored in the Graph.

 * *Insight:* "In Call 1 (Jan), they said they had 50 seats.
-In Call 3 (March), they mentioned rolling out to 200 users.
-Upsell opportunity detected."
+In Call 3 (March), they mentioned rolling out to 200 users. **Upsell opportunity detected.**"

 ---